 Do you only supervise research that has a quantitative focus?

 Not necessarily.
 In my own research, I use whatever methodology – quantitative, qualitative, or a combination – that best answers my research question.
 Generally, my students are accorded the same freedom – with the expectation that the research question will drive the methodology and not the other way around.
 However, I will not supervise Master’s theses using qualitative research unless the student has taken more than one course focusing entirely on qualitative methods and analysis.
 Analysis of qualitative data is often far more challenging and time-consuming than most students realize.
-Typically, Master’s students (a) do not have adequate course work and experience at this level to effectively conduct this type of research, and (b) underestimate the difficulty and time required to properly conduct such research.
+In my view, many Master’s students (a) do not have adequate course work and experience at this level to effectively conduct this type of research, and (b) underestimate the difficulty and time required to properly conduct such research.

 Where can I obtain funding for my studies and/or thesis research?

-The Department has some limited funding set aside to attract new graduate students with exceptional academic ability who apply to our Programs.
+There is some limited funding available to attract new graduate students with exceptional academic ability who apply to our programs in the Department.
 Graduate students who are already in the Department may apply for University Graduate Fellowships (UGF) provided that they are also applying for funding from NSERC, SSHRC, or CIHR (if appropriate).
 The Office of Graduate Programs and Research (OGPR) also provides information about scholarships and financial support.
 All graduate students are strongly encouraged to apply for external funding.
 Funding is far more limited for international students.
 Below is a list of external funding agencies that should be considered but one must be a Canadian citizen or be a permanent resident to apply: